TanmaiSathuri/Hotel-Reservation-App/README.md

 This project allows users to create accounts, search for available rooms, make reservations, and view their bookings.
 It also includes an admin panel to manage rooms and view all customer reservations.

-🚀 Features
+🚀 Features:

-👤 Customer Features
+👤 Customer Features:

 -->Create a new customer account